 Advertisement

 Providers use the criteria listed in the DSM-5-TR.
-This diagnostic manual breaks down symptoms into the two main categories discussed earlier: how your child socializes and how they act.
-Let’s dive a little deeper into how providers reach a diagnosis.
+This diagnostic manual breaks down symptoms into the two main groups discussed earlier: how your child socializes and how they act.

 Your child must have difficulties in all three of the following social areas: